Skip to main content

 What You Want to Know

-In this blog, we'll discuss Florida's law on security deposits, including when landlords must return deposits, what deductions are permitted, and how tenants can protect themselves
+In this blog, we'll discuss Florida's law on security deposits, including when landlords must return deposits.
+We will review the deductions that landlords permit and how tenants can protect themselves from misuse.

 What Are Security Deposit Laws in Florida?